Make a Referral

 Core Fundamentals of Hospice Palliative Care is a certificate program for healthcare providers to develop comfort in discussing all aspects of dying and death.
 Participants will increase awareness of the eight domains of issues that may impact individuals and families living with or affected by life-threatening illness (i.e. disease management, physical, psychological, social, spiritual, practical, end-of-life care/death management and loss/grief).
 Formal caregivers are prepared and then challenged to apply strategies to facilitate change in the illness experiences of those that are dying.

-The course includes nine hours of classroom learning over six weeks and is based on a case-based and peer-to-peer learning model that includes reflective activities.
+The course includes nine virtual hours of classroom learning over six weeks and is based on a case-based and peer-to-peer learning model that includes reflective activities.
 Note: The Core Fundamentals of Hospice Palliative Care is a prerequisite for the Enhanced and CAPCE courses (see below).

 Enhanced Fundamentals of Hospice Palliative Care (prerequisite for CAPCE) is intended for Nurse Practitioners (NPs), Registered Nurses (RNs) and Registered Practical Nurses (RPNs) with an interest in developing capacity related to hospice palliative care in a clinical setting.